-Benign, congenital or acquired melanocytic, brown to brown-black, rarely reddish or skin-coloured, spotty, plaque or tumour-like pigmentary tumour, which usually occurs in plural but also individually.
-Melanocytic nevi can be located in the epidermis (junctional melanocytic nevus), in the epidermis and dermis (compound type of melanocytic nevus) or exclusively in the dermis (dermal melanocytic nevus).
+Benign, congenital or acquired, melanocyte-derived, brown to brown-black, rarely reddish or skin-colored, patchy, plaque- or tumor-like, soft pigment tumor, usually occurring in plural but also solitary forms.
+Melanocytic naevi may be located in the epidermis (junctional melanocytic naevus), in the epidermis and dermis (compound type of melanocytic naevus) or exclusively in the dermis (dermal melanocytic naevus).

 Occurrence/EpidemiologyThis section has been translated automatically.

 The prevalence of melanocytic nevi depends on age, ethnicity, genetic predisposition and environmental factors.

 - Few (to none) melanocytic nevi are present at birth.
 There is an increase in occurrence during the first 3 decades of life and regression with increasing age.
 Melanocytic nevi develop particularly rapidly until puberty.
 The largest number of melanocytic nevi is observed between the age of 20 and 30.
 They increasingly disappear in later lifetimes, whereby these regression phases are apparently dependent on further UV exposure.

 - Light-skinned people (Caucasian race) have a larger number of melanocytic nevi than members of dark pigmented races, especially African Americans and Asians.
 Melanocytic nevi on the palms of the hands and soles of the feet and in the nail bed are more common in blacks and Asians than in whites.

 - An increased number of melanocytic nevi have been shown in families with familial melanomas.

 - Environmental factors such as sun exposure clearly influence the development of melanocytic nevi.

 - There is clear evidence that individuals growing up in sunny climates have a higher prevalence of melanocytic nevi than those growing up in moderate temperature zones.
 Studies of young children have demonstrated that in fair-skinned individuals, the number of naevi correlates with the frequency of holidays.

 You might also be interested in